-Evidence suggests that there are three basic types of 'chemotype' which will show in a crop of traditional hashish plants:
+Evidence suggests that there are three basic 'chemotypes' which will show in traditional hashish landrace crop:

 1. Type 1 plants: high THC, low CBD

 2. Type 2 plants: roughly equal THC and CBD

 3. Type 3 plants: high CBD, low THC plants

 A strain with good amounts of CBD tends to produce a more centred, clear, and grounded experience than high THC varieties do.
 For many people, this gives a more enjoyable and indulgent high.
-Notably, the Lebanese has shown some promising high-CBD chemotype plants, one of which is pictured below.
+Notably, the Lebanese has shown some promising high-CBD plants, one of which is pictured below.